Walking: Hominin

-In 2007, a study further explored the origin of human bipedalism, using chimpanzee and human energetic costs of locomotion.
-They found that the energy spent in moving the human body is less than what would be expected for an animal of similar size and approximately seventy-five percent less costly than that of chimpanzees.
+A 2007 study further explored the origin of human bipedalism, using chimpanzee and human energetic costs of locomotion.
+They found that the energy spent in moving the human body is less than what would be expected for an animal of similar size and approximately 75% less costly than that of chimpanzees.
 Chimpanzee quadrupedal and bipedal energy costs are found to be relatively equal, with chimpanzee bipedalism costing roughly ten percent more than quadrupedal.
 The same 2007 study found that among chimpanzee individuals, the energy costs for bipedal and quadrupedal walking varied significantly, and those that flexed their knees and hips to a greater degree and took a more upright posture, closer to that of humans, were able to save more energy than chimpanzees that did not take this stance.
 Further, compared to other apes, humans have longer legs and short dorsally oriented ischia (hipbone), which result in longer hamstring extensor moments, improving walking energy economy.
 Longer legs also support lengthened Achilles tendons which are thought to increase energy efficiency in bipedal locomotor activities.
 It was thought that hominins like Ardipithecus ramidus, which had a variety of both terrestrial and arboreal adaptions would not be as efficient walkers, however, with a small body mass A. ramidus had developed an energy efficient means of bipedal walking while still maintaining arboreal adaptations.
 Humans have long femoral necks, meaning that while walking, hip muscles do not require as much energy to flex while moving.
 These slight kinematic and anatomic differences demonstrate how bipedal walking may have developed as the dominant means of locomotion among early hominins because of the energy saved.

+Mechanism and models

+Walking gait cycle starting with the left leg demonstrated.
+The loading cycle is where foot pronation naturally occurs.